g1998wad-design/career-intelligence-platform/README.md

 # Career Intelligence Platform

-An AI-powered pipeline that scrapes job postings, scores them against my resume with an LLM, generates a tailored one-page PDF resume + cover letter per job, and auto-fills the ATS application form — cutting my own job-search research time by roughly 70%.
+An AI-powered pipeline that scrapes job postings, scores them against my resume with an LLM, generates a tailored one-page PDF resume + cover letter per job, and auto-fills the ATS application form — cutting job-search research time by roughly 70%.
 Now used by 10+ other job seekers.

 ## Why